We are very grateful for all donations to the store and will do our best to work in a timely and unobtrusive way when removing items for recycling.

 Please email the salvage team via the Contact page in plenty of time before you plan to take out original features.
 Before you contact us it would help if you have read the following guidelines.

 WHAT TO DONATE The Salvage Store can take original fixtures and fittings from all areas of the domestic flats, including kitchens and bathrooms, but is not allowed to take most electrical goods.
 Importantly, asbestos may be present in some flats, so it is a strict rule that a member of the team must see the items in situ before they are taken out for donation.
 Once a member of the team has made an assessment then we will work with you or your contractor to remove and store recyclable items.
 Here is a non-exhaustive list of what we can take:

-- Some electrical items: plug sockets, switches, light fittings
+- Electrical items such as plug sockets, switches and light fittings

 - Cookers, hobs or fridges

 - Asbestos panels from toilet areas or under worktops